Director: Matthew Cherry

 Just when you thought Kevin had finally rescued Cheyenne, you find out that she was day dreaming the whole former-fiancé –rescue-mission, right before her wedding.
 The sad part was that Kevin was actually dead.

-Then, unlike most short films or movies where you turn off the rolling credits, you keep staring at the screen and tearing up like a baby, crying for breast milk.
+Then, unlike most short films or movies where you turn off the rolling credits, you keep staring at the screen admiring what you have just witnessed.
 Wait a second, I didn’t mean all that but I hope you get the gist.

 This Time is a true work of art.
 It is brilliantly directed, it’s simple, it’s structured, it’s shot very well and it has a story.
 It is a film that proves a point.
 That a short film is in fact a film – not part of a film, not a movie montage, certainly not a trailer, nor the beginning, middle or end of a film – it is a whole film!

 Many amateur filmmakers fall victim to the shoddy believe that a short film is only a prelude to a feature film they might want to make in the future.
 Well, now you can take a look at This Time.
 Study it.
 And believe it, it will help you.